craic/arduino_power/README.md

 Because we are logging data to the card, it is important that we log a shutdown message.
 That way we can tell if the shutdown was intentional or whether some error happened to the system.

-In addition, becauase we are monitoring the voltage, we can check when the voltage drops below some minimum level and safely shutdown the system.
+In addition, because we are monitoring the voltage, we can check when the voltage drops below some minimum level and safely shutdown the system.
 Again, we can log a message about that just before the shutdown.

 The sketch for this is in [arduino_3_voltage_logging](arduino_3_voltage_logging).